-- White shirt or polo shirt (buttoned up) no coloured parts to the shirt or logos - Black trousers or skirt or skinny jeans (as near to knee length as possible) no tracksuit bottoms, jeggings, leggings or shorts - A school tie worn correctly (these can be purchased at the school office for £5.00).
-Pupils in senior school wear a different tie to those in junior school (S1-S3 Blue S4-S6 - Black) - Black jumpers (v neck) or cardigan under which the school tie should be visible.
-Only plain black (with no logos or branding) will be allowed to be worn in class - No Hoodies of any kind are to be worn in class. - Black shoes or trainers. - Blazers with the school crest are preferred.
+- White shirt or polo shirt (buttoned up) no coloured parts to the shirt or logos - Black trousers or skirt (as near to knee length as possible) no jeans/denims, tracksuit bottoms, jeggings, leggings or shorts - A school tie worn correctly (these can be purchased at the school office for £5.00).
+Pupils in senior school wear a different tie to those in junior school. - Black jumpers (v neck) or cardigan under which the school tie should be visible.
+Only plain black (with no logos or branding) will be allowed to be worn in class. - No Hoodies of any kind are to be worn in class. - Black shoes or trainers. - Blazers with the school crest are preferred.